rharding8/pa1/readme.md

     rustc main.rs
     ./main

 The first command compiles, the second executes.
 Doing so outputs the results in the directory with "main.rs", not the project root.
+In my experiments this ran slightly faster than using Cargo.

 # Other Files
 "sequential.txt" is an example output produced using a sequential sieve.